 Any Calculated Tranche Write-down Amounts allocated to reduce the Class Notional Amount of the Class M-1 or Class M-2 Reference Tranches will result in a corresponding reduction in the Class Principal Balance of the Class M-1 or Class M-2 Notes, as applicable.
-Any subsequent increase in the Class Principal Balance of the Class M-1 or Class M-2 Notes as a result of the reversal of Credit Events will not entitle the Holder of such Class of Notes to any interest that would otherwise have been due during any periods of reduction of the Class Principal Balance of the extent of any extended period between a reduction and subsequent increase of the Class Principal Balance of the Notes.
+Any subsequent increase in the Class Principal Balance of the Class M-1 or Class M-2 Notes as a result of the reversal of Credit Events will not entitle the Holder of such Class of Notes to any interest that would otherwise have been due during any periods of reduction of the Class Principal Balance of the Class M-1 or Class M-2 Notes.
+Noteholders could suffer significant loss of accrued interest to the extent of any extended period between a reduction and subsequent increase of the Class Principal Balance of the Notes.
 Credit Events may ultimately be reversed, resulting in Calculated Tranche Write- up Amounts that write up the Class Notional Amounts of the Reference Tranches.
 Prior to the allocation of Calculated Tranche Write-up Amounts, the Noteholders may also be subject to a higher Applicable Severity than would be the case if either the Credit Event had never occurred or the Calculated Tranche Write-up Amounts had been allocated earlier.